natehiatt/covid_vax_project/README.md

 - Vaccine access, which could be represented through measures of medical provider densities in each county.
 Locations of hospitals, CVS's and other pharmacies, number of doctors, etc.
 - Death rates are available per state, but not by county ([Johns Jopkins Interactive Map](https://coronavirus.jhu.edu/us-map)).
 They could help us ask whether more deaths led to higher vaccination.
 - Unemployment data could help us answer whether higher unemployment meant more time for people to get vaccinated and fewer infections due to less interaction.
-- Srveys and metrics measuring social and cultural attitudes toward medical institutions.
+- Surveys and metrics measuring social and cultural attitudes toward medical institutions.

 Data that was available but not included in this iteration of our model:
 - CDC vaccination statuses by age could help us see differences in vaccination statuses between the different generations.
 Were younger people more likely to be vaccinated?
 - The CDC also provided a Social Vulnerability Index.